qarmin/czkawka/czkawka_gui/README.md

 - Snap versions does not allow to use the similar videos feature
 - Windows version does not support heif and webp files with prebuilt binaries
 - Prebuilt binaries for mac arm do not exist
+- On Windows, text may appear very small on high resolution displays, a solution is to manually change DPI scaling for this app, see :
+  - recommended fix: [#787#issuecomment-1292253437](https://github.com/qarmin/czkawka/issues/787#issuecomment-1292253437) (modify gtk.css),
+  - or this workaround: [#867#issuecomment-1416761308](https://github.com/qarmin/czkawka/issues/863#issuecomment-1416761308) (modify windows DPI settings for this app (this works too but the text is a bit blurry)).

 ## License
 Code is distributed under MIT license.